takanuva15/MenuClip/README.md

 1. Double click on `main.ahk` to run it.

 ## Configuring the Script
+(please re-run the script after changing a configuration)

-1. To adjust the number of clips to store or how many characters of each clip are shown in the menu, adjust the respectively-named variables in `main.ahk` and re-run the script.
+- To adjust the number of clips to store or how many characters of each clip are shown in the menu, adjust the respectively-named variables in `main.ahk`.
+- To add a certain editor to the "Shift+Insert" list, add it's exe filename to the `ALT_PASTE_APPS` string in `main.ahk`.
+(Ideally you should comma-separate each exe. eg: `ALT_PASTE_APPS := "mintty.exe, runemacs.exe"

 ## Contributing
 I welcome any contributions that fix bugs or provide additional functionality (please format the code cleanly).
 Please check with me before developing a PR that is out-of-scope of this application (eg a rotating clip-paste function which [ClipJump](https://github.com/aviaryan/Clipjump) already does, or something that assigns presets like [this](https://www.autohotkey.com/boards/viewtopic.php?t=65004) already does).